 Young people aged 15–24 account for nearly one fifth of road accident fatalities and almost one third of those injured in road accidents.
 Compared to the general population, the risk of death for young drivers is double.
 Young people who die in road accidents are usually drivers or passengers in cars.

-Four out of ten of those killed or injured in accidents caused by driving under the influence are young people.
+One out of five killed and one third of those injured in DUI accidents are young people.

 Serious road accidents involving young people typically involve